Behind the scenes, Poland frustrates Russian investments

 "There was a fear about the impact of the transaction on Pulawy," said a person close to the Polish side of the deal.

-"Tarnow management got scared and proposed defence tactics, which were consulted on with the Treasury," said the source.
+"Tarnow management got scared and proposed defense tactics, which were consulted on with the Treasury," said the source.

-The defence was a "poison pill".
+The defense was a "poison pill".
 The first step was a capital increase.
 This diluted the stake that Acron would have had if its bid had succeeded.

 That prospect was enough to persuade most local mutual and pension funds, which had come close to accepting the Russian firm's offer, to reject Acron in the end.
 Eventually, Acron had to settle instead for a minority stake.